History of Organ Transplantation in China

-The Chinese Communist Party Central Military Commission had documentation since 1962, and has followed through to today, that all death row and serious offenders can be treated according to the needs of national and socialist development and can be dealt with according to the “revolutionary protocol.”
+The Chinese Communist Party Central Military Commission has documentation from 1962 to the present day that all death row and serious offenders can be treated according to the needs of national and socialist development and can be dealt with according to the “revolutionary protocol.”

-The first recorded case of organ harvesting from a prisoner of conscience took place in October 1978.
+The first recorded case of organ harvesting from a prisoner of conscience takes place in October 1978.

 The first “organs-only” physical examinations conducted on House Christians and Tibetans are reported.

-Chinese officials denied acquiring organs from death-row prisoners.
+Chinese officials deny acquiring organs from death-row prisoners.

 Before 1999, there were 150 transplant institutions in mainland China.
-In 2007, more than 1,000 hospitals applied for permits from the Ministry of Health to continue performing transplants.
-Among them, 164 received permits.
+In 2007, more than 1,000 hospitals apply for permits from the Ministry of Health to continue performing transplants.
+Among them, 164 receive permits.